JetBrains/intellij-sdk-docs/topics/ui/controls/table.md

 If columns can be reordered, change the cursor to "Hand" when hovering the table header, and allow changing their order by dragging the table header.

-In tables without header show the drag icon on top of the column when hovering it:
+In tables without a header show the drag icon on top of the column when hovering it:

 ![](history-drag.png){width=488}